ir33k/prebble/README.md

 This is insane.
 Inkscape rly like to force you to use floats.
 And it looks like it remembers which point was moved and it will not update it position in output file unless you move that specific point.
-So after manually moving each point back and forward to snap it to pixel grid i finally have expected result.
+So after manually moving each point back and forth to snap it to pixel grid i finally have expected result.
 It's perfect!
 But I consider switching to different tool.
 Maybe Figma?